North Korea travel advice

 Medical services and facilities

-The level of medical services and facilities is poor.
-Hospitals often lack heat and medicine, and suffer from frequent power outages.
-Immediate payment in cash is expected for treatment.
 Pyongyang Friendship Hospital, in the Munsu-dong district of Pyongyang, is staffed by English-speaking professionals.
-If possible, avoid undergoing surgery.
+You should leave the country for any non-critical surgery.
 Medical evacuations are very difficult to arrange and are not guaranteed.
 You should take this into account prior to travel if you have an unstable medical condition.
-If you show symptoms of a serious communicable disease, you may be subject to strict quarantine conditions.

 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.